The Kate Goldstein Fund for Emerging Professionals

-Kate Goldstein passed away in India at the age of 28 in 2014.
-Kate was a PhD student at the MIT Building Technology department and a NESEA board and lifetime member.
-Kate was a brilliant, inspiring, and caring individual, who served as an example of how we want our organization to support emerging professionals.
+Kate passed away in India at the age of 28 in 2014.
+She was a Building Technology PhD student at MIT and a NESEA Board and Lifetime Member.
+Kate was an engaged and caring individual who served as an example of how we want our organization to support emerging professionals.

-To date, the Kate Fund has raised almost $55,000 to honor Kate’s legacy of support for the next generation of sustainable/renewable energy professionals.
-Donations to the Kate Fund are always welcome.
+To date, the Kate Fund has raised over $60,000 to provide support for the next generation of leaders in sustainable building and renewable energy.

 Donate to the Kate Fund

-In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals in Sustainable Energy to honor Kate's legacy of leadership, innovation, and ingenuity.
+In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals to honor Kate's legacy of leadership, innovation, and ingenuity.

 NESEA advances sustainability practices in the built environment by cultivating a cross-disciplinary community where practitioners are encouraged to share, collaborate and learn.